eforce67/NeuroNeon/README.md

 pip install torch torchvision torchaudio
 ```

-## How It Works

-NeuroNeon uses YoloV8 for single-class classification to decide the best actions based on what it "sees" on the screen.
-This method focuses on understanding the content of images rather than just identifying objects, inspired by [subwAI](https://github.com/nikp06/subwAI).

 ## AI Model Limitations

 - **No Manual Aim Control:** The bot can't precisely control aim and is limited to basic mouse movements.
 This reduces its ability to respond accurately in real-time situations.

 - **Button Spamming:** The bot only spams buttons instead of making thoughtful decisions.
 This can lead to less effective gameplay, especially in complex or high-pressure situations.

 - **Fixed-Time Controls:** The bot's actions are based on fixed timing, which can be a problem in situations where timing is important.
 Adding more output options for movement duration could help.